Grygoryn/Grygoryn/README.md

 ### :man_technologist: About Me :

-I'm Yan Gabriel, a 19yo Junior Full Stack Developer from Brazil.
+I'm Yan Gabriel, a 21yo Junior Full Stack Developer from Brazil.

-- :watch: I've been studying programming since early 2021, starting with python and then migrating to Javascript in 2022.
+- :watch: I've been studying programming since early 2021, starting with python and then migrating to Javascript and Java in 2022.
+Currently, i'm work with Spring Boot and Angular

-- :book: My main academic focus on the moment is improving on the MERN stack

-- :seedling: Right now i'm taking some online courses and working on personal projects (that you can find on my repos page).

 - :zap: In my spare time i like to watch videos and read articles about topics that catch my eye like techology, biology, history and cinema